lit/lit/packages/labs/docs/CONTROLLERS.md

 ## Performance

 Creating and using an `UpdatingController` in an element imposes a small performance penalty of _~5%_ on a minimal targeted benchmark.
 This is slightly more expensive than using a mixin approach, but it provides additional capabilities described above that often make using a controller worth it.
 See the benchmarks package for runnable benchmarks.

-## Features Under Consideration

-### Property Decorator

-It may be useful to expose an `@property` decorator to use on UpdatingController properties that would automate calling requestUpdate and possibly do change tracking as is done in UpdatingElement.
-However, it's unclear how common a pattern this will be and if it might be better instead or in addition to provide a feature that automatically ties a controller property to an element property.

 ## Motivating Example Use Cases